What’s Vegetarian at Roy Rogers? (Updated for 2026)

 Vegetarian Breakfast at Roy Rogers

-• Pancake Platter: Order without the side meat.
+• Pancake Platter: Order it without the side meat.
 Butter and syrup keep it vegetarian but not vegan.

 • Scrambled Egg Platter: Ask for it without the breakfast meat.
 Pair it with a Biscuit or Breakfast Fries.